-Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to a breach of the underlying documents governing the transaction, and we considered the extent to which non-compliance might have a material effect on the financial statements.
+Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to any breach of the listing requirements of the London Stock Exchange under which the Base Prospectus was issued or of the underlying transaction documents, and we considered the extent to which non-compliance might have a material effect on the financial statements.
 We also considered those laws and regulations that have a direct impact on the financial statements such as the Companies Act 2006.
 We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to the posting of inappropriate journal entries.
 Audit procedures performed by the engagement team included:

-- Making inquiries with management and those charged with governance in relation to known or suspected instances of noncompliance with laws and regulations and fraud; - Evaluating the business rationale for any significant unusual transactions and substantively testing the transaction itself if any are required; - Testing on a sample basis, that the priority of payments has been applied in accordance with the underlying transaction documents; - Testing journals using a risk-based approach and evaluating whether there was evidence of management override of controls; - Reviewing minutes of the meetings of the board of directors that occurred during the period and made enquiries of management; - Considering the reasonableness of key judgements and assumptions used by management in developing accounting estimates, including a critical assessment of the presence of management bias and retrospective analysis of significant accounting estimate; and - Understanding and evaluating relevant controls.
+- Making inquiries with management and those charged with governance in relation to known or suspected instances of noncompliance with laws and regulation and fraud; - Evaluating the business rationale for any significant transactions that are unusual or outside the scope of the Transaction documents; - Testing on a sample basis, that the priority of payments has been applied in accordance with the underlying Transaction - Performing audit procedures to address the risk of management override of controls, including through assessing journal entries and assessing accounting estimates for evidence of management bias.